ihsotas0/Interfaced/content/Interfaced/002_chapters/001_the_cipherists/001_kern-marez-0934.md

 # The Cipherists

-The server room Elliot overlooks is red-hot, the dry air perturbed by the heat, no light other than the glow of near molten heat sinks.
+The server room Elliot Fetterman overlooks is red-hot, the dry air perturbed by the heat, no light other than the glow of near molten heat sinks.
 The entire computing array is sunken down into the ground, slightly; his view of it is obscured by the reinforced metal framing of a thick acrylic window, tilted overlooking the expanse.
 Each node flickers, and the whole valley of computers fades into the dark fog of the background.

 Elliot relaxes with one leg scrunched up on the windowsill as he swings the other back and forth.
 He looks at the computers as they silently do their work.